A laid-back place in Bali: the ultimate travel guide to Sanur Bali

 Sanur has an abandoned amusement park.
 I have never visited this place before, but heard many people talk about it.
 It is called the ‘Taman Festival Bali’.

 The best way to explore Sanur and its surrounding is by scooter.
 A scooter costs around 50,000 IDR a day (not including fuel).
 A scooter will give you access to the entire coastline, town and hidden spots, just waiting to be explored.
 But where to rent a scooter?
 For what price?
 Are there traffic rules?
 What to do if a police officer stops you?
-This post, will tell you everything you need to know about driving scooter in Indonesia.
+Make sure you know everything about driving scooter in Indonesia before you rent one.

 Do some watersports at Sanur beach